jdlourenco/vagrant-jenkins/README.md

 vagrant up
 ```

+# Usage

-Access admin interface at localhost:8080 and using default credentials: `user: admin` and `password: admin`
+Access admin interface at http://localhost:8080 and using default credentials: `user: admin` and `password: admin`